 Advantages of Trekking Poles for Running

 You’ll get a lot of the same benefits of using trekking poles for running as you do for hiking, but there are also some advantages that are unique to running.
-For example, when you’re dealing with tough uphill terrain, trekking poles will help you get up faster because you have four points of contact.
+For example, trekking poles help you climb tough uphill terrain faster because you have four points of contact.

 Plus, they will support you if you’re tired as you near the end of a long run.
-This can be extremely helpful for your posture so that you don’t experience as much back pain and can run from a more upright position.
+This can be extremely helpful for your posture.
+Back pain can result from running too hunched over, and poles can give you the support to fix that.

 Using the Wrist Straps

 They might not seem particularly useful, but the wrist strips serve an essential purpose—to make the trekking poles easier for you to use.
 Don’t cut them off!
 If you do, you’ll have to grip the pole with your hand, which is wasted energy when you could use the straps.